-General Instructions for Filing and Replying to Arbitration Requests
+General Instructions for Filing & Replying to Ethics Complaint

-1. Arbitration requests must be typewritten and submitted with a sufficient number of copies to enable the Association to provide one to each respondent plus one copy for the Association’s records.
-Replies to an arbitration request also must be typewritten and submitted with a sufficient number of copies to enable the Association to provide one to each complainant plus one copy for the Association’s records.
-Additional copies of the arbitration request and reply should be furnished by the complainant and respondent as requested by the Professional Standards Administrator.
-If the complainant is a member of the public, extra copies of the arbitration request are not necessary.
+1. Complaints must be typewritten and submitted with sufficient number of copies to enable the Association to provide one to each respondent plus one copy for the Association’s records.
+Any reply must be typewritten and submitted with a sufficient number of copies to enable the Association to provide one to each complainant plus one copy for the Association’s records.
+Additional copies of the complaint and reply should be furnished by the complainant and respondent as requested by the Professional Standards Administrator.
+If the complainant is a member of the public, extra copies of the complaint are not necessary.

-3. If there is to be a hearing, the respondent will have fifteen (15) days after service of copy of the arbitration request to reply.
-A copy of the reply will be sent to the complainant, the Association President, and the Professional Standards Committee Chairperson.
-The date for the hearing will be set and all parties will be notified of the date and place of hearing at least twenty-one (21) days in advance.
+3. If there is to be a hearing, respondent will have fifteen (15) days after service of copy of the complaint to reply.
+Copy of the reply will be sent to complainant, the Association President, and the Professional Standards Committee Chairperson.
+The date for hearing will be set and all parties will be notified of the date and place of hearing at least twenty-one (21) days in advance.

 5. All parties may be represented by counsel, provided that notice of intention to be represented is transmitted to all other parties and to the Hearing Panel at least fifteen (15) days prior to the hearing.
 Failure to provide timely notice may result in a continuance of the hearing.

 6. It is the responsibility of each party to arrange for his witnesses to be present at the hearing.
 Each party must provide a list of the names of the witnesses he intends to call at the Hearing to the Association not less than fifteen (15) days prior to the hearing.